jhonas8/kitty-config/README.md

 **The theme being used is part of a theme package available on [Github][theme-package].**

 The current theme is the *WarmNeon*.
-The color pallette is:
+The color palette is:

     background            #3f3f3f
     foreground            #afdab6